dragon0041/Anti-reCaptcha/README.md

-# Anti-reCaptcha
+# anti-recaptcha

-**Anti-reCaptcha** is a Python library for bypassing reCaptchaV3 only by sending HTTP requests and solving reCaptchaV2 using speech-to-text engine.
+**anti-recaptcha** is a Python library for bypassing reCaptchaV3 only by sending HTTP requests and solving reCaptchaV2 using speech-to-text engine.

 🔴 reCaptchaV3 bypass does not work on all sites.
 Test on your target to find out.